JonFStr/churchtools-wp-calendarsync/README.md

 - Enter your values and hit save, a first sync cycle will start, so be patient
 - After the sync cycle is finished, the last sync and the sync duration are displayed
 - Now the sync is started every 60 minutes
+- In the default configuration, images and files are downloaded from churchtool and stored inside your wordpress installation.
+  Just enable this in the wordpress config page of the plugin.
+  __Please__ note, that this only works for public accessible calendars.

 ## Finding calendar and resource ID's
 You have to put in the calendar ID's for the calendars to sync.